Princess Amelia (1803 ship): Career

+When she arrived in December 1803, there were already four or five Guineamen (enslaving ships) in port.
+However, Princess Amelia was able to sell many of her captives while the other vessels faced much greater difficulties.
+The reason for the discrepancy was that Princess Amelia's captives were coming from the Gold Coast and were in "tolerable condition".

 Fate

 Princess Amelia then disappeared from Lloyd's List's ship arrival and departure data.
-She was condemned and broken up after having disembarked the slaves she was carrying.
+She was condemned and broken up after having disembarked the captives she was carrying.
 Her entry in the Register of Shipping (RS) for 1806 bears the later annotation "Broke up".